 There’s this idea about the trades that they’re a fallback career, or something you do if you’re not able to go to college.
 That could not be further from the truth.

 It’s important to remember that while the trades offer an incredible career path – they are also a lot of work.
 It takes a lot of technical skill and knowhow to be able to build things (or style hair, bake, or fix cars) – it’s not something you’ll learn on a whim.

 The trades require a set of essential skills that we use every day.
 Math skills, communications skills, it’s a lot more than simply swinging a hammer.

 Not everybody learns the same way.
 Some people work best in a classroom, others prefer to get hands on experience – neither is better than the other, but we’ve noticed that schools tend to push the idea of post-secondary education to their students over everything.
-But a life in the trades is a valuable education as well.
+But life in the trades is a valuable education as well.

-How To Change Minds
+How To Change Minds on the Skilled Trades

 If we’re only talking to high school aged students about the trades, we’re starting too late.
 I think we should be having conversations with kids even younger to open their eyes to all kinds of careers that are available to them.